American expansionism under Donald Trump: Proposed acquisition

+Trump first stated his desire to annex Greenland in 2019, during his first presidency.
+In his second presidency, Trump has pursued a campaign to acquire Greenland.
 In December 2024, Trump stated a further proposal for the United States to purchase Greenland from Denmark, describing ownership and control of the island as "an absolute necessity" for national security purposes.
 This builds upon a prior offer from Trump to buy Greenland during his first term, which the Danish Realm refused, causing him to cancel his August 2019 visit to Denmark.
 On January 7, 2025, Trump's son Donald Trump Jr. visited Greenland's capital city Nuuk alongside Charlie Kirk to hand out MAGA hats.
 At a press conference the following day, Trump refused to rule out military or economic force in order to take over Greenland or the Panama Canal.
 However, he did rule out military force in taking over Canada.
 On January 12, then-Vice President-elect JD Vance repeatedly stated that controlling Greenland is critical for U.S. national security and said there's "a deal to be made in Greenland".
 Asked on January 14 by Senator Mazie Hirono about the potential use of military force to integrate Greenland into the United States, Pete Hegseth stated he would not provide details in a public forum.
 On January 14, the Trump-affiliated Nelk Boys also visited Nuuk, handing out dollar bills to locals.